openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 constitutes over half a million lines of code in the Installer repo and is directly attributable for all (13) CVEs that have been fixed in the Installer repo.

--Streamline Installer development: a common pattern for Installer development has been to reimplement control-plane features in Terraform that have already been delivered upstream.
+- Streamline Installer development: a common pattern for Installer development has been to reimplement control-plane features in Terraform that have already been delivered upstream.
 By utilizing CAPI providers for Day-0 provisioning, our development practices will remove this duplication and become more efficient.

 ### User Stories